Collective Monte Carlo updates through tensor network renormalization: Acknowledgements

 \section{Acknowledgements}

 We thank J.I.
 Cirac and F. Verstraete for fruitful discussions.
-This work was partly supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, and by the European Union through the ERC grant GAPS (Grant no. 648913), by Ministerio de Ciencia, Innovaci\'on y Universidades (Spain) (grant no. PGC2018-095862-B-C22, 'Simulaci\'on y computaci\'on cu\'anticas', grant no. MTM2017-88385-P, grant no. SEV-2015-0554, and grant no. CEX2019-000918-M, 'Mar\'ia de Maeztu'), by Generalitat de Catalunya (Spain), SGR 1761, and from the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (Spain) (project QUASICAT/QuantumCat, ref.
+This work was partly supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, and by the European Union through the ERC grant GAPS (Grant no. 648913), by Ministerio de Ciencia, Innovaci\'on y Universidades (Spain) (grant no. PGC2018-095862-B-C21, 'Tecnolog\'ias cu\'anticas te\'oricas', grant no. MTM2017-88385-P, grant no. SEV-2015-0554, and grant no. CEX2019-000918-M, 'Mar\'ia de Maeztu'), by Generalitat de Catalunya (Spain), SGR 1761, and from the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (Spain) (project QUASICAT/QuantumCat, ref.
 001- P-001644) and by Comunidad de Madrid (Spain) (grant QUITEMAD-CM, ref.
 S2018/TCS-4342).